Fundraising isn’t the same as it was 20 years ago. It’s time to understand what donors want.

 It’s a good time to evaluate the things you’re doing to build trust and show your appreciation.
 Improve on the things you’re doing to give your donors a good experience.

 If all you do is take one step in the right direction, it’ll be worth it.
-Your donors will notice.
+Everything will start to change when you know what donors want and provide it for them.